msayson/msayson.github.io/_posts/2019-08-30-essential-eight-mitigation-strategies-part-1.markdown

 ---
 layout: post
-title:  "Diving into the Essential Eight strategies to mitigate security incidents (part 1: preventing delivery and execution of malware)"
+title:  "Diving into the Essential Eight strategies to mitigate security incidents part 1: preventing delivery and execution of malware"
 date:   2019-08-30 12:00:00 -0800
 categories: security
 ---